micro-ROS/micro-ROS.github.io/_docs/FIROS2/index.md

 ## Interoperability

-This subsection will explain all the design alternatives for the interoperability of FIROS2 with microROS.
+This subsection will explain all the design alternatives for the interoperability of FIROS2 with micro-ROS.

 ### Mechanisms for the deserialisation of incoming data in the transformation library